YashviMehta03/stock_transformers_documentation/docs/transformer.md

+# Transformers

 ## What are transformers ?

+Transformers are neural network architectures that excel in handling sequential data by using self-attention mechanisms to weigh the importance of each element in the sequence.
+Unlike traditional models, transformers process input in parallel, allowing for faster training and better handling of long-range dependencies.

 ## Why explore transformers for stock predictions ?
 LSTM's might struggle for long range dependencies.
 They still face challenges when it comes to learning relationships across very distant time steps.